Paperchain/docs/protocol-paper/README.md

 ## 2.1 Continuous Incentive Model

-The Continuous Incentive Model assumes that the incentives are proportional to the quantity of Proof of Consumption transactions.
+The Continuous Incentive Model assumes that the incentives paid out are a function of the quantity of Proof of Consumption transactions.
 This model can be applied to the payout system of Service Providers like YouTube, Spotify or iTunes App Store where more streams, views or downloads would result in higher incentives.

 ## 2.2 Fixed Incentive Model